pglen/pywebserv/README.md

-# wsgi webserver
+# Wsgi Web Server

 ## WSGI compliant web server, initial steps.

- Nothing useful, but first steps are successful.
+ Mon 27.Sep.2021 first steps are successful.

  Web server with no dependencies (for security).
 One might say this is a framework-less framework.